mathebuddy/mathebuddy-simulator/README.md

 Daily procedure:

 1. Start `server.py`: first do the updates and then run the web-server.
-Open `https://localhost:8314` in your favorite browser.
+Open `https://localhost:8314` in your favorite browser (WARNING: currently only [Mozilla Firefox](https://www.mozilla.org/en-US/firefox/new/) is supported).
 2. Open the directory `mathebuddy-public-courses` in Visual Studio Code.
 3. Open GitHub Desktop.
 4. Fetch the latest course updates for `mathebuddy-public-courses` in GitHub Desktop.